 Day 7: Haltwhistle to Housesteads, 7 miles.
 A spectacular day with breathtaking views, spectacular walking, impressive sections of the Wall, and Housesteads, the incomparable Roman fort with ruins of granaries, baths, latrines, a hospital, and the surrounding community.
 Inn accommodations.
 Meals provided: B, L.

 Day 10: Corbridge Roman Town, 3 miles.
 Before leaving Corbridge, we follow a gorgeous path along the River Tyne that leads us to Corbridge Roman Town, the nerve center of Roman operations in northern England.
-Returning to Corbridge, we take a train back to Manchester.
+Returning to Corbridge, we take a train back to Edinburgh.
 Hotel accommodations.
 Meals provided: B, L.

 Day 11: Return home.